mayeaux/icecream-streaming/README.md

 ## Limitations

 This only works with Firefox and Chrome/Chromium.
-Users of iOS (iPhone or iPad) cannot broadcast or even view video that is sent.
+Users of iOS (iPhone or iPad) cannot broadcast at all or view a stream via the browser (they are prompted to install VLC and view the stream vthat way).

 ## Credits